NextSDS Logo

 Respiratory

 A site-specific risk assessment should be conducted by an Occupational Hygienist or a Safety Professional to determine the type and use of respiratory protective equipment.
-When a site-specific risk assessment determines that respiratory protection is required, use an approved respirator such as: Air purifying respirator (organic vapor cartridge (filter type A3 per EN 529:2005) for vapors only; organic vapor cartridge & particulate filter (AP3 filter per EN 529:2005) for vapors and particulates) if airborne concentration limits exceed the applicable occupational exposure limit but are below the maximum use concentration.
-Positive pressure air-supplying respirator if airborne concentration limits exceed the maximum use concentration offered from an air purifying respirator, or if hydrogen sulfide (H2S) airborne concentrations exceed its applicable occupational exposure limits due to this material being heated.
+If airborne concentration limits exceed the applicable occupational exposure limit, use an approved respirator such as an air purifying respirator (organic vapor cartridge/filter type A3 or AP3 per EN 529:2005).
+If airborne concentration limits exceed the maximum use concentration offered from an air purifying respirator, or if H2S concentrations exceed limits, use a positive pressure air-supplying respirator.
 Do not attempt rescue of a person over exposed to H2S without wearing approved supplied-air or self-contained breathing equipment.
-Refer to EN 529:2005, USA OSHA 1910.134, and/or other applicable local/regional/national/international standards for regulatory requirements.

 Skin/Body